What is von Willebrand DisEASE (VWD)?

 Most people with VWD are born with the disorder as VWD is inherited genetically.
 Sometimes VWD will show up when the person is a child.
 Others don’t find out until they are adults and have a bleeding problem, or until a relative is diagnosed and it is suggested that they are tested as well.

 It is estimated that VWD affects approximately 200,000 people in Australia, but most people will have few or no symptoms.
 Many people with VWD may not know they have the disorder because their bleeding symptoms are very mild.
-Research suggests that many people with VWD have not yet been diagnosed.
+More than 2,100 people have been diagnosed with VWD in Australia, but research suggests that many others are not yet diagnosed.

 Usually VWD is less severe than other bleeding disorders, such as haemophilia.
 The form causing moderate bleeding problems is uncommon, and the severe form of VWD is rare.

-There are three main types of von Willebrand disorder.
+There are three main types of von Willebrand disease.
 Bleeding symptoms can vary from person to person within each type.

 - Type 3 VWD is very rare.
 People with type 3 VWD have very little or no VWF in their blood.
-Symptoms are more severe and can also include joint and muscle bleeding.
-Bleeding can occur more often.
+Bleeding can occur more often, be more severe and can also include joint and muscle bleeding.

 The symptoms of VWD vary greatly from person to person.
 Even members of the same family may have different symptoms.